Perturbation Theory in the Minimally Extended Varying Speed of Light (meVSL) Model: Einstein field equations

-where $G_{\mu\nu}$ is the Einstein tensor, which encapsulates the curvature of spacetime due to the presence of matter and energy.
-The cosmological constant $\Lambda$ accounts for the late-time accelerated expansion of the Universe, while $T_{\mu\nu}$ represents the energy-momentum tensor describing the distribution of matter and radiation.
-The Einstein gravitational constant $\kappa$ is defined as
+where $G_{\mu\nu}$ is the Einstein tensor, which encapsulattes the curvature of spacetime due to the presence of matter and energy.
+The cosmological constant $\Lambda$ accounts for the late time accelerated expansion of the Universe, while $T_{\mu\nu}$ represents the energy-momentum tensor describing the distribution of matter and radiation.
+When considering small deviations from the homogeneous and isotropic background, we introduce perturbations into the EFE.

-which remains a constant in the meVSL model, even though both $\tG$ and $\tc$ evolve over cosmic time.
-Since $\kappa$ is constant in the meVSL model, there is no need to include variations in $\kappa$ (\textit{i.e.}, $\delta \kappa = 0$) in the above-perturbed equations \cite{Lee:2020zts}.
-When we analyze small deviations from the homogeneous and isotropic background, we introduce perturbations into the EFE.